samuelbartels21/envygeeks.io/source/_posts/2013-06-12-rid-of-those-extra-tables-use-postgresql-arrays.md

 end
 ```

-The migration above is just as easy as the Model below.
+The migration above is as easy as the Model below.
 The one thing to note here though is that unlike `hstore`, for a PostgreSQL `array` you create your type and then tell PostgreSQL it's an array.
 Which means you can do it for most any type, for example: `t.integer :author, :null => :false, :array => true`.

 ## The Model.